rochelleterman/PS239T/Syllabus.md

 Classes will follow a “workshop” style, combing lecture and lab formats.
 We envision the class to be as interactive / hands on as possible, with students programming every session.
 During the “skills” part of the class, we will be learning how to program in Unix, Python, and R by following a set of course notes with demonstrations.

 During the “applications” section, we will be following a similar structure with the possibility of guest speakers leading the class on specific tools.
 These guest speakers will be members of the campus computer who are experts in the respective tool that they teaching.

+####Section

+The Friday "lab" section will be an informal session dedicated to helping students with materials from lecture and homework.
+It will be mostly student led, so come with questions.
+If there are no questions, the lab turns into a "hackathon" where groups can work on the assignments together.
+It is not required but *strongly* encouraged, especially if you are having difficulty with the assignments.

 ####Computer Requirements